API Latency Monitoring: Identifying and Addressing Issues

 Advanced Monitoring Solutions

-- Real User Monitoring (RUM): Measures actual user experiences with your APIs.
+- Real User Monitoring (RUM): Measures actual user experiences with your APIs, ensuring that both server and client perspectives are considered for effective API latency monitoring.

 Key Metrics to Track